HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

     con.close()
 ```

-   + All my test failed in the beginning because I did not set up a function to connect to the database (with 4 test) and did not use the relative path from the BurgerOrderer forder to MenuStore (with 2 test).
+   + All my test failed in the beginning because I did not set up a function to connect to the database (with 4 test) and did not use the relative path from the BurgerOrderer folder to MenuStore (with 2 test).
 But they were all pass after I edited the codes.
       + **What went well**: I know how to use Pytest and could write a few test case.
       + **How did you solve your challenges?
 What could you have done differently?**
          + Our functions are grouped quite a lot so testing is also more difficult.
 I have splitted the function to make it easier to test and I could write two test with BurgerOrderer because of it.
       + **What did you not manage to solve?
 Why not?**
          + We started with assignment 3 very late.
 The time was too urgent so I could not perform as many test cases as expected.
 In the next project, we had to adjust the time estimate.
          + I wanted to test creating and sending orders to the database but out order_id is automatically generated, so I had not dared to try, afraid of conflicts.
          + My test in BurgerOrderer are all hard-code tests.
 It the user changes the details in database, my tests are no longer valid.
-I still do nor know if there is a way to fix these things.
+I still do not know if there is a way to fix these things.
 - **Debugging**:
-   + I ran  "run and debug" in VS code everytime I done something new, tried to understand the error message, found fail and fixed it.
+   + I ran  "run and debug" in VS code everytime I done something new, tried to understand the error message, found bugs and fixed it.
 It became useful tool for me mostly when I started coding individual python files, especially when I "step into" and follow the changing values of variables, functions to find the error.
 But it became harder when we had a database and slited two applications into two separate containers.
 I use logger instead to print everything out to localize and find the error.
    + Besides that, I use try-except to catch the fail and avoid program interruption.
 It's also very helpful.
    + **Debug sections**:
       + I did not update debug sections before October 2.